rebroad/breezy-desktop/xfce4_ar_support_via_xorg_virtual_xr_connector.plan.md

 - Update `breezy-desktop`’s X11 backend to:
 - Discover the virtual XR connector via XRandR (`XR-0`).
 - Read its geometry and placement, treating it as the **virtual desktop plane** for AR.
-- Define how Breezy maps XFCE’s **2D layout** into 3D:
+- Define how Breezy maps the **2D layout** into 3D:
 - The virtual connector rectangle becomes the content plane for AR rendering.
-- Breezy’s UI continues to manage AR‑specific properties (distance, curvature, follow mode) independently of XFCE.
+- Breezy's UI continues to manage AR‑specific properties (distance, curvature, follow mode) independently of the desktop environment.

 ### 6. Implement / complete the X11 3D renderer